The latest news about ShelterBox's global work

 Since 2009, Boko Haram has been waging an insurgency in Northern Nigeria.
 The violence has since spread to the neighboring regions of Niger, Chad and Cameroon, affecting around 30 million people.
 Recent drought has created food insecurity and added another layer of need onto the existing crisis.

-Niger – Recent Boko Haram attacks in the Kablewa camp has led to massive population displacement in Niger.
-The camp, that hosted 16,000 people, has now been disbanded.
+Boko Haram attacks in the Kablewa camp led to massive population displacement in Niger.
+The camp was disbanded, affecting nearly 250,000 people – half of the families in Diffa.